ghyoun/potato_films/README.md

   <img src="https://i.imgur.com/eAuzbPZ.png">
 </p>

+You may use either the `sqlite` package or the `Sequelize` ORM for your solution.

 #### 3rd Party API

 The FreshPotatoes database has been developed using keys from a third-party service where fans can write reviews about their favorite movies.
-As part of this project, FreshPotatoes wants you to use movie review data from this third-party API, described [here](third-party-api.md).
+As part of this project, FreshPotatoes wants you to use movie review data from this third-party API, documented [here](third-party-api.md).

 #### Relevant Documentation